 - Have a plan for facilitating and promoting the kinds of student interactions you need to facilitate learning.
 Equally important, have a plan for how you will address interactions that do not meet your expectations or that are disruptive to student learning.

 - Remind students that they will need to have patience.
-They will experience problems and obstacles and it will help them to know that you understand and expect that, as well.
+They will experience problems and obstacles, which will help them to know that you understand and expect that, too.

 - Ask students whether they have an appropriate physical location in which to work.

 - Campus-supported learning technology vendors have expressed confidence in handling the volume of learners, but these are unprecedented times.
-Have a back-up plan of what you will do if the technologies you are using are overwhelmed by demand and use.
+Have a backup plan of what you will do if the technologies you use are overwhelmed by demand and use.

-- Communicate with students the tools you are using in your course and how students are to interact with the course content, with you, and with each other.
+- Communicate with students the tools you are using in your course and how students interact with the course content, with you, and with each other.

 - Ask students whether they have the technology and infrastructure to complete the tasks.

 - If you are planning synchronous activities, identify whether students in different time zones need accommodations.
 Consider recording interactive sessions for those who cannot meet at scheduled times.